johnemaddox/c-base/README.md

 This is a base project for C/C++ projects using Google Test and cmake.

+This project name is in 3 locations, search for "base_project".

 ## Build Commands

 * **./build test:** Compiles with debug flags and runs tests.